zhaoweikid/cutebook/README.md

-CuteBook 1.0
+## CuteBook

-CuteBook is a book reader
+CuteBook is a simple book reader write with python and pygame.